 Here are some other Shelly devices you might be interested in:

 - Shelly Plus 1 PM — Like the Shelly Plus 1, but also has power monitoring capabilities.
 Careful, though — it does not have dry contacts.
+You can also buy it on Amazon.

 - The original Shelly 1 PM — Like the original Shelly 1 but has power monitoring, and again, no dry contacts.